Algebraic-Programming/ALP/README.md

 For more information on how the build and test infrastructure operate, please refer to the [the related documentation](docs/Build_and_test_infra.md).

+# Integrating ALP/GraphBLAS with applications

-There are several use cases in which ALP/GraphBLAS can be deployed and utilized, listed in the following.
+There are several use cases in which ALP can be deployed and utilized, listed in the following.
 These assume that the user has installed ALP/GraphBLAS in a dedicated directory via `make install`.

-## 1. Running ALP/GraphBLAS as a standalone executable
+## 1. Running ALP algorithms as a standalone executables

 ### Implementation